👈 Back to all guides

 Monitor Your Program

-Review your affiliate program performance regularly.
-Look for suspicious behavior or red flags, such as high performance from new affiliates, sudden referral spikes, data mismatches, or unusual transaction patterns.
+To detect affiliate fraud, look for suspicious behavior or red flags, such as high performance from new affiliates, sudden referral spikes, data mismatches, or unusual transaction patterns.

 Implement an Application Process